 The cause of sweating is sometimes an inadequate diet, including eating spicy foods and spices.
-Sweating also appears due to wearing artificial fiber socks (they intensify sweating and permanently store an unpleasant smell that the washing does not remove); walking all day in synthetic, impervious fiber shoes and not maintaining foot hygiene.
+Sweating also appears due to wearing artificial fibre socks (they intensify sweating and permanently store an unpleasant smell that the washing does not remove); walking all day in synthetic, impervious fibre shoes and not maintaining foot hygiene.

-If you are searching for some best shoes for being on your feet, here are some recommendations for you.
+If you are searching for the best shoes for being on your feet, here are some recommendations for you.

 Below we explain the reasons why we find ourselves with very sweaty feet even in the cold.
 If none of these is your case, contact a podiatrist: he will help you find the solution.

 Our bodies sweat to control body temperature, or in response to emotional responses such as fear or excitement.
 Some people who sweat more than necessary are identified as suffering from Hyperhidrosis.